Description

 - Brass grommets for reliable mounting

-Our indoor Cuba flag, adorned with gold fringe and equipped with a pole sleeve, offers an elegant option for formal displays.
+Our indoor Cuba country flag, adorned with gold fringe and equipped with a pole sleeve, offers an elegant option for formal displays.

 Cuba Flag Meaning & History